 Housed in the Center for Sustainability Studies, graduate students work with faculty and community members to address environmental problems of local, regional and global significance.

 For complete current program requirements, please go to the current catalog; select Graduate Programs located on the right side.

-Students pursuing the MS in Environmental Studies must complete 30 credits total.
-The required core makes up approximately 15 credits.
+Students pursuing the MS in Environmental Studies must complete 30 credits total (thesis option) or 32 credits (non-thesis option) with a core of 15 credits.

 Rolling Admission; Fall applicants should submit their application and additional materials by April 1 for preferred consideration.

 - Graduate Application for Admission — Apply Here!

 - Official transcripts of bachelor’s degree from an accredited college or university